honzoto/honzo_tools/README.md

 Flags are used to specify the character type (c) or indentation/tab level (t) USAGE mh "This is a header"

-### merger.py
-merges FASTQ files from run1 and run2

 ## NGS-related scripts
 ### coverage_calculator.py